WATER SKILLS

 How to filter water without making yourself sick

 Filtering water is not just squeezing creek water through a gadget.
-It is choosing the least-bad source, keeping dirty water away from clean containers, and knowing what your filter does and does not remove.
+It is choosing the least-bad source, keeping dirty water away from clean containers, and knowing when a filter is enough, when you need disinfection too, and when the smarter move is to carry water from somewhere else.

 Clean water is a process